 Employees under notice of redundancy have rights, apart from any redundancy payments.

-8.1 People who are declared redundant have the right to be offered ‘suitable alternative employment’, if possible.
+8.1 The right to be offered ‘suitable alternative employment’, if possible.

 - This can be offered by the existing employer or by an associated employer.

-- If an offer is unreasonably refused, the employee loses the right to a statutory redundancy payment (eg if the differences between the new job that is offered and the old job are insignificant).
+- If an offer is unreasonably refused, the employee loses the right to a redundancy pay (eg if the differences between the new job and the old job are insignificant).

 It is wholly up to the employer to prove that alternative employment is suitable and refusal is unreasonable.